- What is neighbourhood planning?

 - conflict with local, national or international policies

-There are currently three adopted neighbourhood plans in Greater Cambridge.
+There are currently four adopted neighbourhood plans in Greater Cambridge.

 - Cottenham neighbourhood plan (20 May 2021)